Upcoming Fundraising Events - Aminya/James Scott Wing (NE Care)

 If you would like to help Leon at any of the above events or want any further information, please give him a call on 0409 542 172.

 North East Care - Special Meeting & Annual General Meeting Minutes

 The presentation and video that were shown at the recent Aminya Community Update are available to view below:

 ABC Northern Tasmania's Belinda King did an interview with Aminya Facility Manager Nadine Ozols on Tuesday 14 June regarding the community update.
-If you missed it you can listen below:
+If you missed it you can listen by clicking here.

 NE Care Inc Board Membership - 26 April 2016

 Membership is now open to anyone wishing to join NE Care Inc. Membership is $5 and must accompany a completed membership application form, which can be downloaded here